Complexity among the finitely generated subgroups of Thompson's group: The oscillation function

 \section{The oscillation function}

 In this section, we establish some further facts about the oscillation function first introduced in Section \ref{OscSig:sec}.
 If \(A\) is a fast set of \Marked{} functions, then we say that an orbital is \emph{active with respect to \(A\)} if it contains a transition point of an element of \(A\).
 Notice that an orbital \(J\) is active with respect to \(A\) if and only if it contains a foot of \(A\) other than those of \(J\).
-Recall that if \(f < g\) are marked functions, then \(o(f,g)\) is the number of orbitals of \(g\) which are active with respect to \(\{f,g\}\).
-By convention \(o(f,g)\) is a symmetric function --- \(o(g,f) := o(f,g)\).

-If \(f\) is a standard function with at least one negative bump, we will call the unique common transition point of a positive bump and negative bump of \(f\) the \emph{expansion point} of \(f\).
+If \(f\) is a standard function with at least one negative bump, we will call the unique common transition point of a positive bump and a negative bump of \(f\) the \emph{expansion point} of \(f\).
 The following is a sketch of a standard function where we have highlighted the expansion point with a bullet:

 The next two lemmas provide a number of useful characterizations of the oscillation function.
 We omit the routine proofs.